SonglanNie/SonglanNie.github.io/_pages/research.md

 ### Integral Equation Methods for Time-Dependent Problems

 This is the primary focus of my Ph.D. research.
 I am working on creating **fast, high-order accurate integral equation solvers** for time-dependent PDEs.
-These methods are crucial for rapidly and accurately simulating physics in complex domains, with applications in areas like geophysics and materials science.
+These methods are crucial for rapidly and accurately simulating physics in complex domains, with applications in areas like physics and materials science.

 ---